efredericks/CloudAppsDev/_posts/1-Introduction.md

 <hr size="1" />

-*The original content was provided by Google LLC and modified for the purpose of the course, without input or endorsement from Google LLC*.
+*Where noted, the original content was provided by Google LLC and modified for the purpose of the course, without input or endorsement from Google LLC*.